amolabs/ecosim/README.tex.md

 - initial amount of active coins
 - block and tx reward
 - max number of txs in a block
+- scale factor for tx fee dynamics
+- maximum stake change
+- maximum stake ratio

 market parameters:
 - initial market liveness
 - initial market value
 - initial coin exchange rate
+- initial interest rate of the outer world
 - tx generate factor: controls the number of newly generated txs
+- base number of txs for each block
 - market growth factor: controls dynamics of market liveness

+depletion parameters:
+- depletion rate for active coins
+- depletion rate for pending txs

 ## Simulation Steps
 The simulation runs a model in steps.
 A model is a state machine and keeps its